 Yuzu, a lesser-known citrus mainly cultivated and grown in China, Japan, and Korea provides a sour yet tart flavor that is showing up in products like condiments, hard seltzers, and vinaigrettes.
 Used to accent dishes like fish, noodles, soups, and vegetables, this tangerine-sized fruit is providing a pop of flavor to recipes in 2022.

 As you venture out to the local grocery stores in your community, be on the lookout for these top ten trends to watch for this year.
+Remember that healthy ingredient choices are part of overall healthy weight management.
+We're happy to share an informative article about ways you can maintain a healthy weight.

 - Stay Healthy and Happy